lumi-openlcoud/opencloud-docs/en/docs/guideline/product-discription.md

-## **Control products**
+## **Controller**

-Control products are devices that complete actions according to relevant control instructions, such as power on and rotation, and are mainly used for the execution of scene and automation.
+Controllers are devices that complete actions according to relevant control instructions, such as power on and rotation, and are mainly used for the execution of scene and automation.

 ### **Wall Outlet**